 Matt is a Year 13 student at Wairarapa College.
 He has low vision.
 He reflects on his use of technology, effective partnerships with teachers, and the need for self-advocacy skills and a sense of humour.

-e-Learning leader Carla Joint talks about the benefits of technology in learning languages.
+St Hilda's Collegiate e-learning leader, Carla Joint talks about the benefits of technology in learning languages.

 Wellington High School teacher, Ben Britton describes the differences and opportunities to planning and teaching as a result of using online resources and students bringing their own devices.